 Welcome to my truthful and unbiased review of Aurora!

-This is another product released for sale on the WarriorPlus marketplace by Brendan Mace and his pal Jono Armstrong.
+This is another product released on WarriorPlus by Brendan Mace and Jono Armstrong.

 Who both claim their game-changing software is gonna rake you in $1,000 commissions on autopilot.

-But is Aurora REALLY some cosmic software that’s gonna light up your bank account like the North Polian skies, that’s the question?
+But is it REALLY some cosmic software that’s gonna light up your bank account like the North Polian skies, that’s the question?

-This review is about to shed some light on things and provide an honest answer, so buckle up…
+This review is about to shed some light on things and provide you with an honest answer.

 At a Quick Glance